thestarharsh/thestarharsh/README.md

 - 👋 Hi, I’m @thestarharsh
-- 👀 I’m interested in Software Development and Product Management.
+- 👀 I’m currently a Software Engineer.
-- 🌱 I’m currently learning C, C++,Java & DSA.
+- 🌱 Always learning JS, TS, React & DSA.
 - 💞️ I’m looking to collaborate on writing and managing efficient code.
 - 📫 How to reach me ...
 - Linkedin: https://www.linkedin.com/in/harsh-jain-635636218